dm-vdo/vdo-devel/doc/vdo.rst

 		'offline', 'online', 'opening', and 'unknown'.

 	compression state:
-		The current state of compression in the vdo volume; value names the selected compression algorithm and options, followed by 'on' or 'off' in parentheses.
+		The current state of compression in the vdo volume; values may be 'offline' and 'online'.

 	used physical blocks:
 		The number of physical blocks in use by the vdo volume.